imjeffjay/imjeffjay/README.md

 ### Background
 ---
-*Data scientist and analytics professional with a strong background in business intelligence, reporting, and data visualization, now expanding into machine learning, statistical modeling, and AI-driven automation.
-Experienced in financial modeling, SAP analytics, and business systems, with growing expertise in ML model development, statistics, and deployment pipelines.
-Holding an M.S. in Data Science, I’m focused on bridging analytics and data science to drive better decision-making and automation.*
+*Data scientist and analytics professional with a background in business intelligence, financial modeling, and SAP analytics.
+Now focused on machine learning, statistical modeling, and deployment pipelines to drive automation and better decision-making.
+Holding an M.S. in Data Science, I specialize in bridging analytics and data science to deliver impactful insights.*

 ---
 ### Professional Profile